 Pentargon was with a Broker

-To acquire something a broker is offering, you can't just call in a mate in to kick the tyres.
+To acquire something a broker is offering, you can't just call in a mate in or kick tyres.

 Buying a boat is done on the same contract as would be used to purchase the Britannia